afishhh/subrandr/README.md

     /* note: bitmap is already premultiplied, use premultiplied blending function */

     // some time later

+    // you own the bitmap at all times and can free it whenever you want free(pixel_buffer);
     sbr_renderer_destroy(renderer);
     // destroying subtitles before the renderer is undefined behaviour
     // (dangling Rust reference)
     sbr_subtitles_destroy(renderer);
+    // same here, destroy the library last sbr_library_fini(sbr);
 }
 ```